- To reduce the amount of waste produced and associated disposal needs.

 Northland Regional Council carried out a pollution prevention programme targeting Whangarei businesses whose activities included washing of vehicles.
 Businesses evaluated included...

 MFE.
 2002.
 The New Zealand Waste Strategy.
 Ministry for the Environment.
 Wellington: New Zealand.
-Available on the Ministry for the Environment's website at the following...
+NRC.
+2002.
+Regional Policy Statement for Northland.
+Produced by the Northland...

 Published: 03 Apr 2008